neamax/MadTapChangelog/readme.md

     <hr>
 </div>
 <span style="margin-bottom: 1vw;">
-    - New panel is to be shown once/day this week for Dexscreener Reaction task
+    - A new panel is to be shown once/day this week for the Dexscreener Reaction task
 </span>
 <span style="margin-bottom: 1vw;">
     - New animations and notification style for the new Task button on the main page